icanbwell/fhir-server/security.md

 OpenID Connect standard builds on OAuth 2.0 and adds authentication and user information.

-SMART on FHIR builds on OpenID Connect and defines standard scopes for FHIR: user, patient and launch
+SMART on FHIR builds on OpenID Connect and defines standard scopes for FHIR: user and patient

 b.well FHIR server builds on SMART on FHIR and adds additional scopes: admin, access